 Now that prompt engineering has had time to develop, we've started to learn what works and what doesn’t.
-Some prompting best practices have emerged, like chain-of-thought reasoning and few-shot learning.
+Some prompting best practices have emerged, like chain-of-thought reasoning and few-shot prompting.

 On a more granular level, specific instruction methods and phrases have developed as well, like EmotionPrompt, "According to" prompting, and reasoning phrases like "Take a deep breath.”